Third party liability insurance

 An off-road vehicle, or ORV, is any wheeled or tracked motorized vehicle designed or adapted to travel cross-country on land, water, ice, snow, marsh, swamp land or other natural terrain.
 Snowmobiles, all-terrain vehicles, dune buggies and dirt bikes are some examples of ORVs.
-Examples of vehicles not considered to be ORVs are: a golf cart, a garden or lawn tractor, a special mobile machine, a farm tractor and a farming implement.
+Examples of vehicles not considered to be ORVs are a golf cart, a garden or lawn tractor, infrastructure equipment and agriculture equipment.

 With a few exceptions, ORVs must be registered.
 Your ORV registration includes $500,000 third party liability and underinsured motorist coverage.
 No other coverage is included.
 Because most ORVs are only used seasonally, the rules applying to your basic coverage and registration differ from the rules applying to your car.
 Here are some important things to remember: